philippeitis/cpsc312-project/README.md

 We were already confident that Prolog's search features and easy to extend knowledge base would make it very easy to define functions and search them.
 Implementing this POC demonstrates that our belief is indeed correct.
 We have built the project to be very easy to extend, which makes it easy for us to add new constraint functions, but also makes it easy for users themselves to define and compose their own constraints.
 In addition, since we cleanly separated the user interfaces from the core functionality, it is very easy to modify one or the other - or even create an entirely new interfaces, as with our REST API.
 Accordingly, we have two interfaces - a powerful terminal interface which makes use of our constraint functionality to make commands easily discoverable, and a REST API which allows adding, deleting, and searching functions.
 We believe that our proof of concept goes above and beyond the requirements, and could easily be considered an MVP.

 Being able to implement searches with parameterized constraints gives us confidence that we could extend the search functionality with more powerful constraints, which utilize information derived through natural language processing of the input.
-Our proof of concept also does not currently assign a score to the paths that it generates, which means that users would have to manually evaluate the paths themselves.
-However, we believe that having implemented scoring for functions, and constraints over paths has given us the necessary knowledge to implement scoring functions for paths as well, without too much additional effort.
-We would like to also implement depth-first / best-first search to present the best paths to the user, and we believe that our current experience with implementing recursive functions and accumulators in Prolog should make this task easier.
+Our proof of concept implements breadth, depth, and best-first search methods, which gives users a variety of options for discovering paths of interest.
+However, we do not currently provide a mechanism to assign weights to each of the user provided constraints, which means that the user has to manually order the results if they are not satisfied with equal weighting.
+However, given our experience with making Prolog functions more generic, it should be relatively simple to define a wrapper predicate which increases or decreases the weight of a particular constraint.

-In addition, definite clauses grammers make it very easy to parse function signatures, and given our experience with the initial DCG implementation for parsing Haskell-style function signatures, it should, in principle, be relatively simple to add additional DCGs for syntax from other languages, such as `Python` or `Java`.
+In addition, definite clause grammars make it very easy to parse function signatures, and given our experience with the initial DCG implementation for parsing Haskell-style function signatures, it should, in principle, be relatively simple to add additional DCGs for syntax from other languages, such as `Python` or `Java`.

 During development, we found that Prolog's depth-first search by default is not always the best choice, especially when you want to find the best sequence of functions without having to evaluate all paths.
 The execution of Prolog programs can also be counter-intuitive at first - for example, "N-1" is lazily evaluated, which can be quite surprising when implementing recursive functions, and it is necessary to use frequently use prolog's cut - `!`.